 Nancy Shively was new to our area when she was hired in May 2016 and very excited to join our Paso Petcare team.
 While she did not have direct veterinary experience, she has experience in the human medical field as a licensed Respiratory Therapist, having earned her Associates of Science degree in 2003.
 She also has experience in office management, which includes skills that are very helpful in her receptionist position.
 Nancy is self-motivated, learns quickly and is always enthusiastic.
 In her spare time she likes to visit and spoil her ten nieces and nephews, love on her own four furry babies, watch occasionally to the beach, shopping, dinner, and movies.

 Singe came to us in 2004 as the victim of animal abuse, having been dowsed with lighter fluid and set on fire.
 She was found by a client and rushed to our hospital in very critical condition.
 Fortunately, someone thought this pitiful little kitten looked hungry and offered her some food, which she very happily ate; that was her saving grace as we decided to give her a chance as long as we could keep her out of pain!
 After several surgeries, including a complicated and creative skin graft, and weeks of treatment, she survived – though minus a couple of her nine lives.
 No one was ever identified or charged for the terrible act of cruelty that brought Singe to us, but we are grateful she came into our lives and our hospital.
-She is a happy, healthy and loving little celebrity in our community as she helps educate about animal abuse and the wonderful possibilities of veterinary medicine.
-Thanks to Singe, we now have a donation fund in place to help us Care for Pets and their People, learn more about the Singe Fund here.
+For over thirteen wonderful and spoiled years, Singe helped educate about animal abuse and the wonderful possibilities of veterinary medicine.
+Sometimes our official greeter at the front desk – occasionally digging in client purses or chattering at the birds she saw outside; other times keeping tabs on our hospitalized patients to offer moral support, she lived a happy, healthy life before succumbing to cancer in 2017.
+During her lifetime she was a loving little celebrity in our community and while she is missed by all who had the privilege to know her, we know her spirit remains part of our team – watching over us and our patients… Thanks to Singe, we have a donation fund in place to help us Care for Pets and their People, learn more about the Singe Fund here.